-Neatly intertwining the dreams and reality of a troubled loner who might be a serial killer, slow-burn psychothriller "Shackled" reps a confident rise in class for genre-hopping Indonesian scripter-helmer Upi Avianto (2006’s “Reality, Love and Rock’N Roll”).
+Neatly intertwining the dreams and reality of a troubled loner who might be a serial killer, slow-burn psychothriller “Belenggu” reps a confident rise in class for genre-hopping Indonesian scripter-helmer Upi Avianto (2006’s “Reality, Love and Rock’N Roll”).
 Streaming pure horror and film-noir elements into a landscape that’s artsy but not pretentious, the pic delivers satisfying levels of intrigue and suspense.
 World-preemed at PiFan, this good-looking package should clock plenty of additional fest mileage, and has solid international prospects as an ancillary item.
 Domestic release details are yet to be announced.